EmmanuelHaggai/ICP-Azle-Boilerplate/README.md

 The boilerplate code is intricately crafted to align perfectly with the ICP Azle framework, ensuring optimal performance and adherence to best practices.

 2. Message Board Canister Integration:
 This repository is designed with a specific focus on compatibility with the message board canister on the Dacade website.
-Harness the power of the ICP network while effortlessly incorporating message board functionality into your decentralized applications.
+Harness the power of the ICP network while effortlessly incorporating message board like functionality into your decentralized applications.

 ## Getting Started:
 1. Install dependencies